-This is a fun addition to any Seattle itinerary because it requires only the slightest modifications to routes you’ll be traveling anyway- for example, while a standard tourist guide will likely lead you down 2nd Avenue as you travel from Pike Place Market to the Space Needle in the nearby Queen Anne neighborhood, this route has you take a few easy detours, adding just a few hundred feet to the route, past iconic murals and even an alley turned open art museum.
+This is a fun addition to any Seattle itinerary because it requires only the slightest modifications to routes you’ll be traveling anyway- for example, while a standard tourist guide will likely lead you down 2nd Avenue as you travel from Pike Place Market to the Space Needle, this route has you take a few easy detours, adding just a few hundred feet to the route, past iconic murals and even an alley turned open-air modern art museum.

 Pike Place Market

-SLU / amazon go / dog park / Center for Wooden Boats
+SLU / Amazon go / Amazon Dog Park / Center for Wooden Boats

 If you want to extend the traditional space needle/Pike Place market Seattle solo travel itinerary by another half day or so, add South Lake Union as a destination to explore in Seattle.

-This itinerary, which we describe in detail in our article on visiting South Lake Union and the Amazon campus, includes a visit to the now-famous Amazon spheres (plus the, frankly pretty magical, dog park hidden at the base), Amazon’s experimental store “Amazon Go” (which allows shoppers to walk out with products without being a cashier or self-checkout) and ends at the banks of Lake Union, where you can explore the cultural heritage museum Center for Wooden Boats, and even set out on a free sail on certain days of the week.
+This itinerary, which we describe in detail in our article on visiting South Lake Union and the Amazon campus, includes a visit to the now-famous Amazon spheres (plus the, in my opinion , dog park hidden at the base).
+Next, travelers visit Amazon’s experimental store “Amazon Go” (which allows shoppers to walk out with products without being a cashier or self-checkout).
+Then, it ends at the banks of Lake Union.
+There, you can explore the Center for Wooden Boats.
+On sundays, you can even take a free sailboat cruise.

-Seattle has no shortage of live shows (at least, when we’re not in a pandemic).
+Seattle has no shortage of live shows.
 Live music and performance form an important part of the heart and history of Seattle.
 Whether it’s improv comedy, rock, symphony, ballet, or even burlesque (or BOY-lesque, the male-dancer equivalent) Seattle has a show to satisfy your interest.
 Live performances are a great way to spend your time solo traveling in Seattle.

 National Park & Pioneer Square